MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-query-overview.md

-description: Learn about the available query integrations. ms.reviewer: aksdi ms.topic: conceptual ms.date: 01/14/2024
+description: Learn about the available query integrations. ms.reviewer: aksdi ms.topic: conceptual ms.date: 01/16/2024
 # CustomerIntent: As a data ingestor, I want to know what query connectors and tools are available, so that I can choose the right one for my use case.
 ---
 # Query integrations overview

-Blurb about query integrations.
+Kusto Query Language (KQL) is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
+Use KQL to explore your data in different environments, and in other Microsoft services.

-Use the following filters to see other connectors, tools, and integrations are available for your use case.
+Use the following filters to see other connectors, tools, and integrations that are available for your use case.

 :::row:::
    :::column span="":::